 Some stakeholders hold more weight than others.
 Prioritize individuals or groups by how much they’ve invested in the project or what the project means to them.
 The position that you assign to a stakeholder shows the actions that you need to take with them in the future.

 For example, a highly ranked stakeholder group may need to be hands-on or receive a daily update.
 These are often referred to highly informed people.
 Your goal is to keep them calm.
 Talk to them about the project and make sure that they are not worried about any issues.

 On the other hand, if a stakeholder is at the bottom of the ranking, they may just want the highlights of the project once deliverables are drafted.
-These low power, less interested people simply need monitoring and to have their questions (if any) answered.
+These secondary stakeholders simply need monitoring and to have their questions (if any) answered.
 Their hands-off approach makes overloading them with communication counterproductive.